Using the web app widget

 Keeping the widget team-only

 By default the widget is visible to all visitors.
-If you only want workspace members to be able to see and use it, you can enable private mode in the web app project settings.
-In private mode, the widget is completely hidden for regular visitors — only signed-in team members can see it.
+If you only want workspace members to see and use it, turn off Public mode in the web app project's Visibility & Access settings.
+With Public mode off, regular visitors don't see the widget at all — only signed-in workspace members do, after visiting your site with ?huddlekit added to the address (once they have signed in, it appears automatically).

 What gets captured with each comment